hillt03/VLCYT/README.md

 `python -m vlcyt ["<youtube_playlist_url>" -v "<VLC Install directory>"]`

-If you have VLC installed and get a FileNotFound Error, use the -v switch to include the path to your VLC install directory.
+If you have VLC installed and get a FileNotFound Error, use the `-v` switch to include the path to your VLC install directory.
 Otherwise, don't forget to install VLC (64-bit).
+VLCYT will look for VLC in `C:\Program Files\VideoLAN\VLC` by default.

 After running for the first time, you can then simply enter `python -m vlcyt` and the last playlist you passed in will begin playing.